 Mould and condensation

-By following this guidance you can limit the amount of condensation – and reduce the effects of mould in your home, all year round.
+By following the guidance below, you can help to limit the amount of condensation – and reduce the effects of mould in your home – all year round.

 What is condensation?

 Condensation is created when warm air comes into contact with cold surfaces, or when there’s too much moisture in your home.

 It’s a more common problem during the colder months and it can be found on or near windows, in the corner of rooms and even in wardrobes or cupboards or behind large items of furniture where air flow is restricted.

 The dampness caused by a large amount of condensation can lead to the growth of mould on walls, furniture and other belongings, mildew on fabrics and can even cause wood to rot – including window frames.